September 4th, 2017

 A deposit guarantee is an alternative method of placing a deposit on a property.
 It’s an option for clients who don’t want to use cash for a deposit – perhaps they are waiting for a settlement, have invested their cash in a fixed term deposit and are waiting for it to mature, or their cash is tied up in other assets that may take some time to sell.

-A deposit guarantee is not a replacement for a cash deposit – it’s a form of insurance that guarantees the deposit will be paid.
+A deposit guarantee is not a replacement for a cash deposit – it’s similar to a bank guarantee without the need to provide security.
 At settlement, your client simply pays the full purchase price including the deposit.
-So it’s important to note that your client will not be eligible to apply for a deposit guarantee if they cannot actually afford a deposit.
+So it’s important to note that a deposit guarantee is not suitable for your client if they cannot afford to purchase the property.
 A deposit guarantee is a great alternative if your client doesn’t have the cash handy right now, or would prefer not to tie up their cash for other reasons.

 How does it work?